 What is the situation on the ground in Gaza?

+On March 18, 2025, Israel launched a series of deadly airstrikes across the Gaza Strip, indiscriminately killing over 2,200 Palestinians and wounding 5,700 others.
 This comes after months of attacks against Palestinians and a blockade of humanitarian aid into Gaza, even after the “ceasefire” began on January 19, 2025.
-As of March 20, 2025, over 61,700 Palestinians have been killed, 111,759 injured, and 1.9 million displaced in the Gaza Strip.

 Islamic Relief teams are actively assessing the situation on the ground and scaling up efforts to address urgent needs, including medical support, emergency food, and clean water.